paulwexler/opinions/on_readability/README.md

 	... 		" not necessary to see all of it.
 	... 		" Please note the leading spaces.")
 	```
-3. When an expression is complicted,
+3. When an expression is complicated,
    break it up into one idea per line.
    ```python
    >>> value = do_something_to(